nightswapping/ng-image-upload/README.md

 #### method (optional, default 'POST')

 Http request method used for the upload.
-Node that AWS only accepts POST's
+Note that AWS only accepts POST's

 ```html
     <img-upload method='PUT'></img-upload>